August 31, 2021

 Mr. Mourges has been frequently recognized for his achievements in the legal community.
 While with his prior firm, Mr. Mourges played a key role in the representation of indigent taxpayers on a pro bono basis and mentored up-and-coming lawyers at the University of Baltimore School of Law.
 Further, Mr. Mourges spent considerable time assisting in the implementation of the Volunteer Income Tax Assistance (VITA) Program at Fort Meade.
 In recognition of his team’s effort, they were awarded the J. Ronald Shiff Memorial Pro Bono Award by the Maryland State Bar Association in 2015.

-For his continuing efforts in thought leadership advocating for his clients’ interests, Mr. Mourges has been recognized on Benchmark Litigation’s “40 & Under Hot List” multiple times in the fields of tax and white collar crime and received the “Readers’ Choice Top Author (Tax)” award from JD Supra in 2020.
-Mr. Mourges frequently speaks and publishes on areas impacting his clients and has been featured by the American Association of Attorney-CPAs (AAA-CPA), Maryland Association of Certified Public Accountants (MACPA), Federal Bar Association (FBA), Maryland State Bar Association (MSBA), Anne Arundel Bar Association (AABA), Howard County Bar Association (HCBA), The Knowledge Group, Bloomberg News, and a number of trade associations and advocacy groups.
+For his continuing efforts in thought leadership advocating for his clients’ interests, Mr. Mourges has been recognized on Benchmark Litigation’s “40 & Under Hot List” multiple times in the fields of tax and white collar crime, has been recognized as a Rising Star by Super Lawyers, and received the “Readers’ Choice Top Author (Tax)” award from JD Supra in 2020.
+Mr. Mourges frequently speaks and publishes on areas impacting his clients and has been featured by the Tax Section of the Florida Bar, American Association of Attorney-CPAs (AAA-CPA), Maryland Association of Certified Public Accountants (MACPA), Federal Bar Association (FBA), Maryland State Bar Association (MSBA), Anne Arundel Bar Association (AABA), Howard County Bar Association (HCBA), The Knowledge Group, Bloomberg News, and a number of trade associations and advocacy groups.

 - The University of Baltimore School of Law, LL.M. in Taxation (2010)